 Are you itching to follow in her footsteps across these remote lands at the heart of the ancient Silk Road?

 Then join us on this culture-laden adventure across the fabulous countries of Uzbekistan and Kyrgyzstan!

-In two epic weeks, we’ll take you from the breath-taking Uzbek cities of Samarkand and Bukhara to the snow-streaked peaks of Kyrgyzstan’s ‘Heavenly Mountains’.
+In sixteen epic days, we’ll take you from the breath-taking Uzbek cities of Khiva, Samarkand and Bukhara to the snow-streaked peaks of Kyrgyzstan’s ‘Heavenly Mountains’.
 You’ll wander amongst the turquoise domes of legendary Silk Road cities, explore medieval Caravanserais, sleep in yurts under star-spangled skies and dip your toes (or more!) into azure mountain lakes.
-You’ll break bread with nomads, stand on mountaintops with Kyrgyz eagle hunters, watch master woodcarvers at work and experience the smells, sights and flavours of some of the world’s best bazaars.
-For those who feel a little more adventurous, horse-riding and trekking are also on the menu.
+You’ll break bread with nomads, stand on mountaintops with Kyrgyz eagle hunters, watch artists at work and experience the smells, sights and flavours of some of the world’s best bazaars.

-The trip will be led by one of our directors, Antonia Bolingbroke-Kent, an award-winning adventurer, travel writer and TV producer.
+The trip has been designed by one of our directors, Antonia Bolingbroke-Kent, an award-winning adventurer, travel writer and TV producer.
 Antonia produced the Central Asian leg of Joanna Lumley’s Silk Road series, spending a year researching and designing Joanna’s journey and travelling across these countries with Joanna and the crew.
 Thanks to this, this journey gives you a completely unique opportunity to follow directly in Joanna’s footsteps: to travel to the places featured in the series, meet the people she met, stay in the same hotels and yurt camps and much more.
 No other company can give you this experience.